aembke/fred.rs/docs/README.md

 }
 ```

 Commands are processed in series, but the `auto_pipeline` flag controls whether the `send_to_server` function waits on the server to respond or not.
 When commands can be pipelined this way the loop can process requests as quickly as they can be written to a socket.
 This model also creates a pleasant developer experience where we can pretty much ignore many synchronization issues, and as a result it's much easier to reason about how features like reconnection should work.
-It's also much easier to implement socket flushing optimizations with this model.
+It's also easy to implement socket flushing optimizations with this model.

 However, this has some drawbacks:
 * Once a command is in the `UnboundedSender` channel it's difficult to inspect or remove.
 There's no practical way to get any kind of random access into this.